ezcatdb/clinicalcorpus-guidelines/_entity/Disorder.md

 ~~~

-The following words/phrases should be annotated as 'Disease'.
+The following words/phrases should be annotated as 'Disorder'.

 <div style="margin:1em" markdown="1">